French doctors: First virus case may have been in December - KVIA

 “Sequencing any virus in the sample might give you insight into whether or not the virus truly was an early isolate or likely contamination, but it looks from the data that the amount of virus in the sample was low, so would be difficult to analyse further,” he said.

-Rowland Kao, an epidemiologist at the University of Edinburgh, said that even if the case was confirmed as COVID-19, it wasn’t confirmation that the virus started spreading in Europe earlier than was believed.
+Rowland Kao, an epidemiologist at the University of Edinburgh, said it was possible that in the early days of the disease’s emergence, there were many instances in which infected people traveled around the world but that the virus wasn’t spread any further.

-“There are likely to be many instances where, around the world, infected individuals have moved to an uninfected location, but no transmission occurred,” he said.

-Doctors in Italy have also reported finding retrospective cases of the coronavirus in the country long before the disease was officially identified.
+Christian Lindmeier, a spokesman for the World Health Organization, described the findings as “exciting news” and said they could help scientists better understand the evolution of the new coronavirus.

+“This gives us a whole new picture on everything, and yes of course, it would be great if all countries who have unspecified cases of pneumonia in the recent months, and even in December, and in even in November, would check them against COVID-19,” he said.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak

-Note: This story has deleted a paragraph that stated incorrectly that doctors in Italy have also reported finding retrospective cases of the coronavirus in the country long before the disease was officially identified.